Separation by Evaporation

 Disadvantages of separation by evaporation

-- Lost of a substance into the atmosphere – One of the substances is usually lost to the atmosphere by performing evaporation.
+- Loss of a substance into the atmosphere – One of the substances is usually lost to the atmosphere by performing evaporation.
 The vapour has to be recondensed to preserve it.

 - This process is not suitable for systems where the solids are not soluble in mixtures.